Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Introduction

 Another stream of literature considers contagion effects in random networks (\cite{ar:gk10,Cont2016,detering2019managing,detering2020financial}, and \cite{deteringDefaultFireSales} for an extension incorporating fire sales).
 In these papers, asymptotic methods (as the number of banks increases to infinity) are facilitated to determine the final damage to the system after some initial shock hits some banks.
-From the perspective of random graph theory, the results on contagion in random networks link to a process called {\em bootstrap percolation}.
+From the perspective of random graph theory, the results on contagion in random networks are linked to a process called {\em bootstrap percolation}.
 This is a process which models the spread of some activity or infection within a graph via its edges.
-It has been analysed for Erdos-R\'enyi random graphs~\cite{janson2012} and random regular graphs~\cite{MR2283230}, and these results have later been extended to inhomogeneous graph in \cite{Amini2014Threshold, Amini2014, Detering2015a}.
+It has been analysed for Erdos-R\'enyi random graphs~\cite{janson2012} and random regular graphs~\cite{MR2283230}, and these results have later been extended to inhomogeneous graph in \cite{Amini2014Threshold, Amini2014, Detering2015a}, and to clustered graphs in \cite{https://doi.org/10.48550/arxiv.2205.14782}.

-Notably, in all these models the banks in the network have always been thought as an indivisible atom.
-In other words, the entire bank must be in one state only (e.g. bankrupt or solvent).
+Notably, in all these models the banks in the network have always been thought of as an indivisible atom.
+In other words, the entire bank must be in one state only (e.g. solvent or insolvent).
+We are not aware of any results where the banks are divisible and one subsidiary of a bank can be in a different solvency state than another subsidiary.
 In reality this is not the case.
 First, big international banks are usually big holding companies, with dozens if not hundreds of subsidiaries, that are divided by business lines and locations (e.g. JPMorgan Chase\footnote{\url{https://www.sec.gov/Archives/edgar/data/19617/000119312508043536/dex211.htm}} and AIG\footnote{\url{https://www.sec.gov/Archives/edgar/data/5272/000110465920023889/exhibit21.htm}}).
 Second, a financial loss---possibly amplified through contagion---does not necessarily affect the entire bank (at least not immediately), but often starts with one (or more) of its subsidiaries (see e.g. the classical example of AIG in \cite{Lewis2010big}).
-The contagion then can spread both between subsidiaries of different banks (e.g. through local connections), and between different subsidiaries of the same bank (e.g. through the holding).
+Contagion can then spread both between subsidiaries of different banks (e.g. through local connections), and between different subsidiaries of the same bank (e.g. through the holding).